NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 CERTIFIED CANADIAN COUNSELLOR

-I help people-pleasers and perfectionists who feel overwhelmed to set new boundaries, calm their nervous system, and find freedom from constant worry.
+I help people-pleasers and perfectionists who feel overwhelmed to set new boundaries, calm their nervous system, and find freedom from constant worry using EMDR and Somatic Therapy.

 REGISTERED PROVISIONAL PSYCHOLOGIST

-I provide a grounded, culturally safe space for BIPOC individuals and immigrants to heal from racial trauma and find a sense of control and calm.
+I provide a grounded, culturally safe space for BIPOC individuals and immigrants to heal from racial trauma and find a sense of control and calm using CBT and EMDR Therapy.

 REGISTERED SOCIAL